Brian Manning (trade unionist and activist): The “Stayput Malayans”

-The Wave Hill Walk-off and Strike
+Wave Hill walk-off and strike

-In 1966 Vincent Lingiari led a walk off of the Gurindji people at the Wave Hill cattle station, 600 km south of Darwin, in protest over wages and conditions which were then a fraction of their non-indigenous counterparts.
+In 1966, Vincent Lingiari led a walk-off of the Gurindji people at the Wave Hill cattle station, 600 km south of Darwin, in protest over wages and conditions which were then a fraction of their non-indigenous counterparts.
 Although occupied by the international food company Vestey Brothers, the station was on the traditional land of the Gurindji people.
 The strikers initially camped on the Victoria River, but the following year moved to Wattie Creek, traditionally called Daguragu by the Gurindji, and changed their demand to one of return of their traditional lands.

-Before the strike Manning and other union activists had anticipated industrial action at Wave Hill and arranged that in the event of it the Gurindji would send them a telegram.
+Before the strike, Manning and other union activists had anticipated industrial action at Wave Hill and arranged that in the event of it the Gurindji would send them a telegram.
 As a waterside worker, Manning was then a member of the North Australian Workers Union (NAWU), the union which also covered pastoral workers.
-Working with Dexter Daniels, the official NAWU indigenous organiser, Manning arranged the transport of supplies from the union to support the strike, initially at Victoria River, using his TJ Series Bedford truck.
+Working with Dexter Daniels, the official NAWU indigenous organiser, Manning arranged the transport of supplies from the union to support the strike, initially at Victoria River, using his Bedford TJ truck.

 As Manning recounts it, the initial journey was a difficult sixteen-hour journey on the rough corrugated road, travelling at only fifteen or twenty miles an hour at times and putting stress on the truck and occupants.
 Meeting with Lingiari and speaking with the strikers, Manning and Daniels promised to support them for the duration of the strike, an undertaking significant as a previous strike by the Gurindji in 1953 had failed through lack of support.

 The truck was used in other ways to support the strike, such as transporting others from Hooker Creek to join the action.
-Manning recounts how his presence was greeted with hostility from a senior Darwin based Welfare Department Executive Officer and from the local police officer.
+Manning recounts how his presence was greeted with hostility from a senior Darwin based Welfare Department executive officer and from the local police officer.